-Working Group on Racial Injustice: A Georgetown Response
+Working Group on Racial Justice: A Georgetown Response

 To: The Members of the Georgetown University Community

 February 4, 2016